Dell Laptop

 Turn over the laptop.

-Disconnect all cables and remove all screws, you can pry up and remove the palm rest.
+Disconnect all cables and remove all screws.

-Unplug the LCD cable, USB cable, speaker cable and dc jack.
+Unplug the LCD cable, USB cable, speaker cable, and DC jack.

 Remove all screws securing the motherboard.
+Then lift the motherboard from the left side and remove it.

 Bottom case